-- (b) PROVIDED that a relief employee shall receive a minimum payment of two hours for each day worked.
-For the purpose of this provision, two hours is equivalent to 2/5ths of the daily rate applying to that teacher. - (c) This clause does not apply to Education Support Specialist roles.
+(b) PROVIDED that a relief employee shall receive a minimum payment of two hours for each day worked.
+For the purpose of this provision, two hours is equivalent to 2/5ths of the daily rate applying to that teacher.

 Instrumental musicians